databrary/www/databrary/input/pages/access/guide/investigators/access.md

 Order: 3500

 Databrary offers many options for setting sharing levels and addressing to accommodate for the different needs of both researchers and participants.
-Users may independently determine the level of sharing for an entire volume, sessions, and individual session-level files or .
+Users may independently determine the level of sharing for an entire volume, sessions, and individual session-level files.

 Please familiarize yourself with the different levels so you can be sure that your data is presented and shared in the appropriate way.